nkenan/chatWithLLM/README.md

 ```
 Solution: Check the provider's documentation for valid model names.
 The script is model-agnostic, so you need to use the exact model names from the provider.

+**Temperature Parameter Issues**
+The script automatically handles model-specific temperature restrictions:
+- For o4 models, temperature is automatically set to 1.0
+- For o3 models, temperature parameter is omitted
+- No manual adjustment needed

 ### Debug Mode

-Use debug mode to see raw API responses:
+Use debug mode to see raw API responses and model parameter handling:

 ```bash
 ./chatWithLLM.sh --debug "test prompt"
 ```

+This will show:
+- Provider and model being used
+- Temperature value actually sent to API
+- Whether temperature is supported by the model
+- Raw API response

 ### Verbose Mode